michaeldodman/michaeldodman.github.io/README.md

 # michaeldodman.github.io

+Currently working on my Obsidian notes, will update my website when they are healthier.

 ![](./media/interface/logo.png)

 Aspiring mad scientist.
 Career in progress.
 Experiments ongoing.
 This site exists to keep track of my descent.
 Please feel free to take a look around.